fiddleheadjs/fiddlehead/bench/README.md

 # Bench

-This package contains the performance tests of the library
+This package contains the performance tests for Fiddlehead, and compare with React.

 ## Installation